DataStax-Academy/kubecon2020/setup_local.md

 # Install Docker
-Go to the followign address
+Go to the following address
 https://hub.docker.com/editions/community/docker-ce-desktop-mac/
 Click the button that says get docker and run the install.